 Comments: Overall balance is the key to presenting a well-made fruit beer.
 The fruit should complement the original style and not overwhelm it.
 The brewer should recognize that some combinations of base beer styles and fruits work well together while others do not make for harmonious combinations.
 THE ENTRANT MUST SPECIFY THE UNDERLYING BEER STYLE AS WELL AS THE TYPE OF FRUIT(S) USED.
 IF THIS BEER IS BASED ON A CLASSIC STYLE (E.G., BLONDE ALE) THEN THE SPECIFIC STYLE MUST BE SPECIFIED.
 CLASSIC STYLES DO NOT HAVE TO BE CITED (E.G., "PORTER" OR "WHEAT ALE" IS ACCEPTABLE).
 THE TYPE OF FRUIT(S) MUST ALWAYS BE SPECIFIED.
 If the base beer is a classic style, the original style should come through in aroma and flavour.
-Note that fruitbased lambics should be entered in the Fruit Lambics category, and other fruit-based Belgian specialties may be entered as Belgian Specialty Beers.
+Note that fruit-based lambics should be entered in the Fruit Lambics category, while other fruit-based Belgian specialties should be entered as Belgian Specialty Beers.
 Aged fruit may sometimes have flavour and aroma characteristics similar to Sauternes, Sherry or Tokaj, but a beer with a quality such as this should make a special claim (e.g., amontillado, fino, botrytis).
+Beer with chilli peppers should be entered in the Spice/Herb/Vegetable category.